Harmony grants program

 Your application will be evaluated by an assessment panel.
 The panel will make recommendations to the minister for consideration and a decision.

-You will receive a letter to tell you if your application has been successful or unsuccessful.
+You will receive a letter to tell you if your application has been successful.

 All decisions are final.
 There is no appeal process.